-By overfeeding plant's nutrients, they will absorb what is needed while the access sits in the soil.
+By overfeeding a plant's nutrients, it will absorb what is needed while the access sits in the soil.
 This leads to a build-up of unnecessary nutrients which is known as Nutrient Lockout.

 Generally, when dealing with a serious nute imbalance, the cure is to flush the plants and add a fresh, well-balanced, mild dose of nutrients.
 It's important to pay attention to the details; don't just flush cannabis because of minimal changes.